 Beer-Infused Appetizers

 Kick off the party with some beer-infused appetizers.
 These are not your regular snacks; they’re a fusion of flavors, thanks to the addition of beer.
 From cheesy fondues to crispy tempuras, beer adds an unexpected twist to these appetizers, making them the perfect starters for your dinner party.
+Beer-based batters, especially those made with beer, create a light, airy, and crispy coating for fried foods due to the carbonation in beer, similar to tempura or other battered items.
 Some beer-infused appetizers to try include:

 These appetizers will surely impress your guests and get the party started on a delicious note.